 See Also:Oracle Database Net Services Administrator's Guide for more information about stack communications in an Oracle networking environment

-Table 15-1 lists system requirements for strong authentication.
+Table 15-1 lists the SSL system requirements for strong authentication.

 |Authentication Method||System Requirements|